 There are many ways to convert an acoustic kit into an e-drum kit.
 Either trough rim triggers attached from above the head, or through in trigger systems, mounted inside the shell.
 All those systems will work, but in addition to provide positional sensing for advanced Roland modules like the TD-12 or TD-25, the trigger cone has to be in the center of the pad.
 There are various systems that provide this solution either through a bar, a plate or a spider construction.
 Most of them are however limited to 1 shell diameter.

 My idea was to create an in trigger system that is not limited to only one shell size with a centered trigger cone.
 There is, however a system on the market with slideable arms, but I wanted my construction to be more simple.
-The system I came up with, has a big aluminium plate in the center, which is held in place by either 6 or 8 aluminium arms.
+Making use of the tools I had at hand, including screws, bolts, and a heat gun (similar to the https://shrinkwrapcontainments.com/p-34-shrinkfast-998-ul-heat-gun-kit.aspx option), I managed to make my conversion work.
+The system I came up with, has a big aluminum plate in the center, which is held in place by either 6 or 8 aluminum arms.
 This number depends on the lug number of the particular drum shell.
 6 and 8 are simply the most common lug number cancellations.

 The innovative feature of the systems is to make these arms rotatable.
 Besides being flexible it has the advantage that even the cable from the air hole to center could have a consistent length.